 Note: this document is not comprehensive for all regulations but includes those which are relevant to this action.
-Current BSAI sablefish pot gear (Alt 1, No action) BSAI halibut retention proposal (Alt 2, allow halibut retention) Current GOA sablefish pot gear Alternative: Halibut retention Retention of halibut in pots is allowed by IPHC, but defers to NMFS regulations No retention of halibut in pots allowed by NMFS Allow (require) retention of legal-sized halibut in pot gear, if operator holds appropriate quota Vessel operators must retain legal-size halibut (32 inches or greater) caught in longline pot gear while fishing sablefish IFQ if an IFQ permit holder on board the vessel has unused halibut IFQ for the appropriate IFQ regulatory area and vessel category.
-Element 1: # pots per line (single vs longline pot gear) Longline or single are allowed, IPHC defers to NMFS regulations Allow the use of both single pots and longline pots.
-Longline pot gear only.
-Pot- and-line (single pot) gear is prohibited.

-Note: this document is not comprehensive for all regulations but includes those which are relevant to this action.
-Current BSAI sablefish pot gear (Alt 1, No action) BSAI halibut retention proposal (Alt 2, allow halibut retention) Current GOA sablefish pot gear Element 2: Gear tending/retrieval requirements No gear tending requirements Option 1: No gear tending requirements (status quo) Option 2: A vessel with unfished sablefish IFQ onboard cannot leave gear on grounds untended for more than (sub-options) 5-10 days. §679.42(l)(5)(iii) establishes gear retrieval requirements by area that require gear to be redeployed within a certain amount of time after being deployed (SEO CPs 5 days; WY/CGOA CV/CPs 5 days).
+Current BSAI sablefish pot gear (Alt 1, No action) BSAI halibut retention proposal (Alt 2, allow halibut retention) Current GOA sablefish pot gear Alternative: Halibut retention in pots Retention of halibut in pots is allowed by IPHC, but defers to NMFS regulations No retention of halibut in pots allowed by NMFS Allow (require) retention of legal-size halibut in pot gear, if operator holds appropriate quota, unless directed fishing for shellfish or other groundfish.
+Vessel operators must retain legal-size halibut (32 inches or greater) caught in longline pot gear while fishing sablefish IFQ if an IFQ permit holder on board the vessel has unused halibut IFQ for the appropriate IFQ regulatory area and vessel category.
+Element 1: Gear tending/retrieval requirements • No gear tending requirements Option 1: No gear tending requirements (status quo) Option 2: A vessel with unfished IFQ onboard cannot leave gear on grounds untended for more than (sub- options) 5-10 days. §679.42(1)(5)(iii) establishes gear retrieval requirements by area that require gear to be redeployed within a certain amount of time after being deployed (SEO CPs 5 days; WY/CGOA CV/CPs 5 days; WGOA CV/CPs 7 days).
 SEO CVs must remove the gear from the fishing grounds when making a sablefish landing.
-Element 3: Tunnel openings • Each pot must be equipped with rigid tunnel openings that are no wider than 9 inches and no higher than 9 inches, or soft tunnel openings with dimensions that are no wider than 9 inches.
+Element 2: Tunnel opening Each pot must be equipped with rigid tunnel openings that are no wider than 9 inches and no higher than 9 inches, or soft tunnel openings with dimensions that are no wider than 9 inches.
 Limit of 9-inch maximum width of tunnel opening does not apply when vessel has unfished halibut IFQ onboard Each pot must be equipped with rigid tunnel openings that are no wider than 9 inches and no higher than 9 inches, or soft tunnel openings no wider than 9 inches.
-Element 4: Logbook reporting & VMS All CPs (any length) and all CVs 60ft and greater with a FFP using longline or pot gear to harvest sablefish are required to maintain a logbook.
-CVs less than 60 ft using longline pot gear to harvest groundfish must use logbooks.
+Element 3: Logbook reporting & VMS See Table 40 for detailed logbook requirements All CPs (any length) and all CVs 60ft and greater with a FFP using HAL or pot gear to harvest sablefish are required to maintain a logbook.
+CVs less than 60 ft using pot gear to harvest groundfish must use logbooks.
 All vessels must possess a transmitting VMS while fishing for IFQ sablefish.
 Must comply with VMS requirements at §679.28(f)(3), (f)(4), and (f)(5).
 Operator must receive a VMS confirmation number at least 72 hours prior to fishing for IFQ sablefish in BSAI.
 Regulations for VMS vary for CDQ.
-Continue with BSAI status quo- update regulatory language to the following: • Vessels using pot gear to fish IFQ & CDQ must use logbooks and possess a transmitting VMS transmitter.
-Must comply with VMS requirements at \$679.28(f)(3), (f)(4), and (f)(5).
+Continue with BSAI status quo- update regulatory language to the following: Vessels using pot gear to fish IFQ & CDQ halibut and sablefish must use logbooks and possess a transmitting VMS transmitter.
+Must comply with VMS requirements at §679.28(f)(3), (f)(4), and (f)(5).
 All vessels using pot gear to fish IFQ are required to use daily fishing logbooks (DFLs) & VMS.
 Operator must possess a transmitting VMS transmitter while fishing for sablefish.
 The operator must comply with VMS requirements at \$679.28(f)(3), (f)(4), and (f)(5).
 Operator must receive a VMS confirmation number at least 72 hours prior to using longline pot gear to fish for IFQ sablefish.
 Vessel operators must complete a longline and pot gear DFL or Daily Cumulative Production Logbook (DCPL) as specified in \$679.5(c).
-Biodegradable panels At least 18 inches in length that is parallel to, and within 6 inches of, the bottom of the pot, and that is sewn up with untreated cotton thread of no larger size than No. 30.
-Continue with BSAI status quo At least 18 inches in length that is parallel to, and within 6 inches of, the bottom of the pot, and that is sewn up with untreated cotton thread of no larger size than No. 30.